khzaw/awesome-myanmar-unicode/README.md

 * [MyanmarFontTagger](https://chrome.google.com/webstore/detail/myanmarfonttagger/ildjeipiccodnhbpjebhhodledejdeip) - Use both Zawgyi-One and Unicode at the same time when you browse the web.
 * [Tagu](https://chrome.google.com/webstore/detail/tagu/ddjpcdpfemhkibhpmgcdbfajdhgpegdk) - Detect and font embed zawgyi and unicode.
 * [ZUZ](https://chrome.google.com/webstore/detail/zuz/eaonjjaifdnimemboemfipieiohpfggo) - Online/Offline Zawgyi <> Unicode text converter app for Chrome.
+* [MUA Web Unicode Converter](https://chrome.google.com/webstore/detail/mua-web-unicode-converter/jnmdbgnckbbmblkbammnfagdmikchhnp?hl=en) - It checks web content and converts to Unicode text if they are written with Zawgyi.
+There's also extension for Safari.

 *Firefox*